 Phase Two: Visibility

-To improve visibility and predictability in your returns process, it’s important to capture information early on, ideally before the return is delivered to the receiving dock.
+To improve visibility and predictability in your returns process, capturing information early on is important, ideally before the return is delivered to the receiving dock.
 Here are three practical and easy-to-implement approaches for obtaining visibility:

-- Web-based portals: These online tools allow authenticated users to perform tasks from any location and time zone.
-Integrating web-based portals with product data and financial applications enable you to provide consistent and accurate information across a diverse network of manufacturing locations, business units, and third-party service providers.
+1. Web-based portals: These online tools allow authenticated users to perform tasks from any location and time zone.
+Integrating web-based portals with product data and financial applications enables you to provide consistent and accurate information across a diverse network of manufacturing locations, business units, and third-party service providers.

-- Carrier integration: Linking RMAs to carrier tracking numbers provides visibility for shipments, both within web-based portals and through automated notifications.
+1. Carrier integration: Linking RMAs to carrier tracking numbers provides shipment visibility, both within web-based portals and through automated notifications.
 This can help you track returns and stay informed about their status.

-- Bar-coded identifiers: Accurate inbound shipment information, including details such as parts, condition, quantity, and dates, ensures that the receiving dock and repair depot is stocked with the necessary labour and equipment to handle and process returns.
+1. Bar-coded identifiers: Accurate inbound shipment information, including details such as parts, condition, quantity, and dates, ensures that the receiving dock and repair depot are stocked with the necessary labour and equipment to handle and process returns.
 This helps improve efficiency and minimise delays.

 Phase Three: Control